Strand Palace Hotel

 We found the service to be just brilliant.
 From the initial welcome at the well-staffed reception desk where they greet you like old friends, to the wonderful restaurant staff who remember your breakfast choices, we were very well looked after.

 The 785 guestrooms at Strand Palace Hotel have all received the renovation treatment and are looking very fine indeed.
 They now all feature individually controlled air conditioning as standard, as well as complimentary White Company toiletries, a laptop safe, and flat-screen HD TVs.
-The bathrooms deserve a mention too; beautiful with power showers and a fabulous lit-mirror!
+The bathrooms deserve mention too; beautiful with power showers and a fabulous lit-mirror!

 Choose from Superior Rooms or the slightly larger Deluxe Rooms, which also feature entertainment systems, a Nespresso® machine, Hypnos beds, and a complimentary minibar.